 The columns are labelled by the types of the Heisenberg commutants of $U=V^g$ and of the \voa{} neighbours (see \autoref{thm:commconway} below).
 All spurious edges are loops.
-This is not particularly surprising as the reduction methods employed are less restrictive for loops.
+This is not particularly surprising as the reduction methods employed above are less restrictive for loops.

 We comment on the spurious edge with commutant labelled by the letter $\Xi$.
-Its Heisenberg commutant and associated lattice would be as follows (cf.\ \autoref{table:generaIII}):
+Its Heisenberg commutant and associated lattice would be as follows (cf.\ \autoref{table:genera}):

 We shall see in the proof of \autoref{thm:commconway} that a \voa{} with this representation category and central charge does not appear at all as Heisenberg commutant of the even part $U$ of a nice, self-dual \svoa{} of central charge $24$.
-(In view of that theorem we point out that there is no element $\mu\in\Co_0$ such that $V_{\Lambda_\mu}^{\hat\mu}$ would have these properties.)
+(In view of that theorem we point out that there is no element $\mu\in\Co_0$ such that $V_{\Lambda_\mu}^{\hat\mu}$ has the listed properties.)